GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 Your program can now check that ``n`` equals 2 and then use the values in ``pairs``.
-Note: Dimensions given with units of inches, cm, or points are converted to cm, while distances given in km, nautical miles, miles, feet, or survey feet are returned in meters.
+Note: Dimensions given with units of inches, cm, or points are converted to the current default unit set via :ref:`PROJ_LENGTH_UNIT <PROJ_LENGTH_UNIT>`, while distances given in km, nautical miles, miles, feet, or survey feet are returned in meters.
 Arc lengths in minutes and seconds are returned in decimal degrees, and date/time values are returned in seconds since the epoch (1970).